Article 50A.

 § 58-50A-80.
 Filing of application.

 (2) A list of the names, addresses, and official capacities with the MEWA of the individuals who will be responsible for the management and conduct of the affairs of the MEWA, including all trustees, officers, and directors.
-Such individuals shall fully disclose the extent and nature of any contracts or arrangements between them and the MEWA, including possible conflicts of interest.
+These individuals shall fully disclose the extent and nature of any contracts or arrangements between them and the MEWA, including possible conflicts of interest.

 (3) A copy of the articles of incorporation, bylaws, or trust agreement that governs the operation of the MEWA.